BabyYodaFanclub/RoboRepair/Textfiles/RoboManual.md

 __COOL TIP__
 If the Visual Sensors of one of our Robots is out of center use the Autofocus fucntion.
 Just text your Bot: "USE THE AUTOFOCUS"
 Another thing: If your Bots vision is a little bit distorted, activate it's coordinate system via the following command: "ACTIVATE COORDINATESYSTEM".
+Use "DEACTIVATE COORDINATESYSTEM" to deactivate it again.
 Once active use "RESET_X" and "RESET_Y" to reset the respective axes.

 ## Special Thanks from the Boss